rv2e/DataNoob/README.md

 ```
 npm run build
 ```
+If you have a problem with the binding of the frontend with the backend, check the config.js file on the root of both project and configure the right port and hostname if needed.

 ### Explanation ###
 If you go the the website, you will that you can do two exercise.
 The first one use the Python language, the second one use the R language.
 If you completed the exercise, the box on the output will be green and you will see a check on the exercise (navigation bar).